Events

 Watertown, MA 02472

 This annual event marks the first public reading of the Declaration of Independence to the citizens of Watertown on July 18, 1776.
 The signing of the first treaty negotiated by the new nation with a foreign power, namely the St. John's (aka Maliseet) and Mi'kmaq Tribes of Nova Scotia, at the Fowle House on July 19, 1776, will also be celebrated.
-Colonial and native reenactors will be on hand and the sacred drum will be playing to mark the occasion.
+Nugumij (Grandmother) Drum from the United Native American Cultural Center in Devens, MA, will be present and drummers and singers will perform several songs to mark the occasion.
+Tribe and Center members wearing their native regalia and colonial reenactors will be present to share their stories.

 This program is free and open to the public.